Azure Blob storage

 The binary files are now deployed according to the defined configuration and environment – either to Azure Blob storage or to local storage.

-To map parts of the file system of self-managed deployments to the Azure Blob storage:
+To map parts of the file system to Azure Blob storage when deploying to private cloud:

 Follow these recommendations: